-As I said it was recommended to us and it was in direct competition with a lot of local food places in this tiny little tourist town.
-It wasn’t in direct line of sight in the town but a good recommended is worth so much more than a blind taste test anywhere else.
+As I said it was recommended to us, and it was in direct competition with a lot of local food places in this tiny little tourist town.
+It wasn’t in direct line of sight in the town, but a good recommended is worth so much more than a blind taste test anywhere else.

 I chose a steak, bacon and cheese pie and Lee chose a chicken, leek and mushroom pie, ooo they looked so tempting in their display can and I certainly wasn’t disappointed with mine.

-Lee wasn’t so impressed with his, he thought the gravy was too runny and there wasn’t enough seasoning.
+Lee wasn’t so impressed with his, he thought the gravy was too runny, and there wasn’t enough seasoning.

 We also indulged in a chocolate tart, a crisp shell filled with chocolate ganache, we not sure it was worth the price tag but it was tasty.

-I love what they stand for though, it’s clear from the bakery itself that they take pride in what they do.
+I love what they stand for though; it’s clear from the bakery itself that they take pride in what they do.

 Value for money

-Our pies where $7 ASD each about (£3.50p) and the chocolate tart was $4.50 (£2.25p) about right against English prices but is a little pricey for the Australian market.
-But the prices really reflective of the area we were in, it was a very touristy small village in the middle of the blue mountains.
+Our pies where $7 ASD each about (£3.50p) and the chocolate tart was $4.50 (£2.25p) about right against English prices but are a little pricey for the Australian market.
+But the prices reflective of the area we were in, it was a very touristy small village in the middle of the blue mountains.